 Much like the process that turns hard water hard, the process for naturally increasing alkalinity has to do with the water supply’s surroundings.
-In fact, the process to alkalize and harden can even occur simultaneously.
+In fact, the process to alkalize and soften can even occur simultaneously.
 Here are the key elements that affect alkalinity:

 - Geology & Waste: What types of rocks is your water source passing through?
 Phosphates, limestone and borates will increase water’s alkalinity.
 Alternatively, what human waste does it come into contact with?
 Construction materials and acid from mines can also affect alkalinity.